harshag3036/personal_frontend/src/ui/docs/integration-guide.md

 };
 ```

-### Using Planned Community-Specific Components
+### Using Community-Specific Components

-The following components are planned specifically for community features:
+The following components are available specifically for community features:

 ```jsx
 // Using Tabs for ActivityDetailView